ttothuk-proj/pubg_kills_map/README.md

 - early-game (before the first circle : first 12 minutes) - **green** dots
 - mid-game (between the first and fourth circle : up to 24:40 minutes) - **blue** dots
 - late-game (everything after) - **purple** dots
+The raw input has been edited to highlight more of the colours.

 ![](erangel_phase_cat.jpg)

+Similalry to the previous map, just without the categories.
+The brigther the spot, the more people are killed there.

 ![](erangel_fire.png)